sanjanastyles/Library/README.md

 - Provides a method to display information about the book.

 ### 2. User
-- Represents a user with attributes like username, hashed_password, and borrowed_log (log of borrowed books).
+- Represents a user with attributes like username, hashed_password, borrowed_log (log of borrowed books), and reviews.
-- Provides methods to securely handle passwords, display the borrowed books log.
+- Provides methods to securely handle passwords, display the borrowed books log, and store book reviews.

 ### 3. Library
 - Manages the collection of books and user accounts.
 - Provides methods for actions such as adding and deleting books, displaying available books, lending and returning books, creating user accounts, forgetting passwords, logging in, and logging out.
-Includes search functionality for books with filters.
+- Offers search functionality to find books based on user-defined criteria.

 ## Usage:

 1. Run the script and choose from the menu options.
-2. Admin login is required for adding and deleting books.
-3. Users can create accounts, log in, and perform book-related actions, including searching for books.
+2. Create a user account or log in.
+3. Explore basic user actions or admin privileges as per your role.
+4. Rate and review books when returning them.
+5. Search for books based on titles, authors, or genres.

 Feel free to explore and customize the code for your needs!